The Stock Market Tips

 Date Written: February 13, 2020

-We provide evidence that public firms can affect their local economies through the discretionary spending of their employees on local goods and services.
-Using New York City taxi records, we find that tips paid for taxis taken near firms’ headquarters are higher on the days their stock returns—as well as the market’s returns—are higher.
-This finding is stronger for firms offering greater stock-based compensation, and tipping also increases following the initial public offerings of firms.
+We investigate the influence of public companies on their local economies through the spending of their employees on local goods and services.
+Using the taxicab industry in New York City as a laboratory, we find that tips paid for taxis taken near firms’ headquarters are higher on the days the firms’ stock returns are higher.
+This effect is short-lived, is stronger for firms offering greater stock-based compensation, and varies across industries.
+In addition, tipping increases gradually following the initial public offerings (IPOs) of firms, and this increase becomes significant at the end of the IPO lock-up period.
+Idiosyncratic stock returns are more strongly associated with tipping than are aggregate stock market or industry returns, suggesting that the increase in tipping with stock returns is due to firm-level factors.
 The number of taxis taken near firms’ headquarters, too, increases with their stock returns.
-Placebo tests suggest that these findings are not spurious.
+Additional tests suggest that these findings are non-spurious.

-Keywords: Firm Location; Local Economic Activity; Discretionary Spending; Stock Market Wealth Effects
+Keywords: Corporate Headquarters Location; Local Economic Activity; Discretionary Spending; Stock Market Wealth Effects

 JEL Classification: G30, G19, G51, G40, D10, D31, M52